-8 Quick Tips to Prepare your Dog for their Photo Session
+8 Quick Tips to Prepare your Dog for their Photo Session with your professional Dog Photographer

 The finished photos from your dog’s photo session will look so much better if you pay attention to your dog’s grooming requirements prior to the big day.
 For many dogs, especially short haired breeds, this may just involve a bath, a brush and perhaps a nail trim a day or two before the session.
 For longer haired breeds it can involve more.
 You will be the best to decide whether your dog will need to be professionally groomed before the session.